Check back as we continue to add details. Schedule is preliminary and still subject to change.

 Robert Shimek is Executive Director of the White Earth Land Recovery Project since February 2014 and was one of the founding board members of the organization.
 He has been involved in events highlighting the effect of pesticides on the White Earth community in Minnesota.

-Terry Shistar, PhD, holds a Ph.D. in Systematics and Ecology from the University of Kansas has long studied and taught seminars in risk assessment and environmental ethics, and challenges students to find new paradigms for environmental policies.
+Terry Shistar, PhD, holds a Ph.D. in Systematics and Ecology from the University of Kansas, where she also taught seminars in hazardous materials policy, risk assessment, and environmental ethics, and challenged students to find new paradigms for environmental policies.
 She is a hands-on board member, getting involved in project work, in addition to the “normal” board activities.
-She is a regular contributor to Beyond Pesticides’ reports, such as Ending Toxic Dependency (2007), and comments on regulatory issues, such as emergency exemptions, special local needs registrations, special review issues, and agency risk assessments.
+She is a regular contributor to Pesticides and You and Beyond Pesticides’ reports, such as Ending Toxic Dependency (2007), and comments on regulatory issues, with an emphasis on issues before the National Organic Standards Board.
 Terry has been a member of the Beyond Pesticides board of directors since 1984; board president from 1988 to 1993; and serves as board secretary.

 Amy van Saun, JD is an attorney in Center for Food Safety (CFS)’s Portland, Oregon office.
 Amy is a graduate of Lewis & Clark Law School with a certificate in Environmental and Natural Resources Law and a passion for public interest environmental and food law.
 Amy is a former CFS law clerk, and joined CFS as an attorney in 2015, following a practice in New York focusing on complex environmental insurance litigation.
 As part of CFS’s legal team, Amy works on CFS’s active docket of impact litigation and high-profile cases on issues related to pollinators and pesticides, organics, genetic engineering, concentrated animal feeding operations (CAFOs or factory farms), aquaculture, and food labeling.
 When not practicing public interest food law, Amy can be found raising backyard ducks, cooking organic meals, and watercolor painting.